MicrosoftDocs/MIMDocs/MIMDocs/Understand/bhold-concepts-guide.md

 ![](media/bhold-concepts-guide/org-chart-flow.png)

 In this diagram, role A is assigned to an organizational unit as an inheritable role, and so is inherited by its member organizational units and all users within those organizational units.
 Role B is assigned as a proposed role for an organizational unit.
-It must be activated before a user in the organizational unit can be authorized with the role�s permissions.
+It must be activated before a user in the organizational unit can be authorized with the role's permissions.
 Role C is an effective role, so its permissions apply immediately to all users in the organizational unit.
 Role D is linked directly to the user and so its permissions apply immediately to that user.

-In addition, a role can be activated for a user based on a user�s attributes.
+In addition, a role can be activated for a user based on a user's attributes.
 For more information, see Attribute-based authorization.

 #### Permissions